itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 	delete dObjZeros;
 	dObjZeros = NULL;

-Here, line number 2 shows the way to use zeros() function to convert data object dObjZeros into zero matrix.
+Here, line number 2 shows the way to use zeros() function to convert data object dObjZeros into a yzero matrix.

 Direct Access to the underlying cv::Mat
 ---------------------------------------